sanjayAnand0770698/SanjaysBookStore/SanjaysBookStore/README.txt

   2314- Modified every project and build the solution and it's time to run it
         it's working just fine
 2316- Updated the github repo

+2022-03-29

+0649- just started doing part 2 for assignment 2
+0649- added the migration file in dataaccess project